BattMoTeam/BattMo/Documentation/installation.rst

 ============================

 In the case where we alread have installed BattMo and you want to update to the latest version.
-As usual in git, you will do that by runnin
+As usual in git, you will do that by running

 .. code-block:: shell

    git pull

 In addition to that, the dependencies that are given through git submodules.
-To update those you need to run in addition to the previous command,
+The are not updated often but, if it is the case, you will need to run in addition to the previous command,

 .. code-block:: shell